How Should I Pronounce MECE? Origins of a Key Business Term

 The general idea is that, where ideas are broken down in this kind of pyramid, you should pay attention to doing so in a Mutually Exclusive and Collectively Exhaustive manner.

 It is possible to give quite involved definitions as to what this means.
-However, we can simply state that ideas should not overlap and that.
+However, we can state that ideas should not overlap and that.

 Example of The MECE Rule in Action

-We might try to divide up the population by profession, having one category for those who work for manufacturing companies and one category for those in offices.
+We might try to divide the population by profession, having one category for those who work for manufacturing companies and one category for those in offices.

 However, this way of breaking down the population is not a MECE definition for the following reasons:

-These problems will prevent this segmentation of the population being as useful as it might be.
+These problems will prevent this segmentation of the population from being as useful as it might be.
 In a business context, a dysfunctional grouping will not help the user maximize profits.

 A better MECE way of dividing the UK population would be by age.
 For example, we could split the community into five age brackets, as with the following list: